Collaborative Knowledge Distillation via a Learning-by-Education Node Community: Experimental Evaluation

 \subsubsection{Varying data stream sizes}

 Fig. \ref{fig:abl_samples} shows the performance of the compared methods for varying $\mathcal{D}^s$ sizes.
 All the CKD methods were evaluated for incoming streams of 50, 100, 200, 500, 1000, 2000, and 5000 data points, to comparatively validate the on-line learning capabilities of the LENC framework.
 LENC proves to be the most tolerant to small batch sizes, thus showcasing its usability in an important real-world use-case: when a node faces unknown current input data and needs to acquire relevant knowledge as soon as possible, in order to respond immediately.
-The superiority of LENC most likely stems from its avoidance of fusing the participating nodes' responses.
+DML presents a minor advantage of 1\% for data stream size of 50 samples, however it does not scale this well for the rest of the experiments, showcasing an overall lower performance compared to LENC.
+The latter's superiority most likely stems from its avoidance of fusing the participating nodes' responses.
 Instead, it uses a simple, yet effective way of evaluating all available nodes for tutoring and picking the correct teacher at each education cycle.